 When it comes to being an effective manager, I believe one of the most important skills is communication.
 Managers are responsible for people, so they must be able to communicate their ideas and that of the organization.
 Many new managers may be flexing those muscles for the first time.
 That’s why I always consider whether they have the tools and ability to communicate well with others.

 Feedback is an important part of being a manager

 As a manager, you need to be able to give feedback that people don’t always want to hear.
 Talking to somebody about their career journey and giving difficult feedback is hard.
 To do this well, managers need to be able to cope with discomfort.

 At Culture Amp, we run a feedback training program with Refound.
 This program enables first-time managers to reflect on this part of their role and gives them the language and framework they need to provide effective feedback.
-While first-time managers initially may be less willing to have hard conversations, it’s important for everybody to understand how critical it is to give honest, constructive feedback.
+While first-time managers may initially be less willing to have hard conversations, everybody needs to understand how critical it is to give honest, constructive feedback.

 Not everyone's meant to be a (first-time) manager

-A few years ago I spoke with the person responsible for training Facebook's managers.
-When he joined they had 700 employees - a year later the company had 700 managers.
-They established an explicit understanding with their new managers - if being a manager isn't working out or the manager isn’t enjoying their role after three or six months, they can go back to their previous role, no harm no foul.
+I spoke with the person responsible for training Facebook's managers a few years ago.
+When he joined, they had 700 employees – a year later, the company had 700 managers.
+They established an explicit understanding with their new managers – if being a manager isn't working out or the manager isn’t enjoying their role after three or six months, they can return to their previous role, no harm, no foul.

-This approach is a really good way of thinking about first-time manager roles.
-This is because people don't really know whether they're going to enjoy being a manager until they've tried the role out.
+This approach is an excellent way of thinking about first-time manager roles.
+This is because people don't know whether they will enjoy being a manager until they've tried the role.